krivard/codalab-worksheets-wiki/Home.md

 In the end, this forms a graph over bundles that captures the research process in an *immutable* way.

-***Worksheets***.
-Users can create worksheets to present the information in a comprehensible way, which contain pointers to the bundles.
-Worksheets are written in a custom [markdown language](https://github.com/codalab/codalab-worksheets/wiki/Worksheet-Markdown).
+***Worksheets*** present an experimental pipeline in a comprehensible way.
+Worksheets contain references to bundles, and are written in a custom [markdown language](https://github.com/codalab/codalab-worksheets/wiki/Worksheet-Markdown).

-The figure below shows the dependency graph over four bundles, along with two worksheets, which contain both text and pointers to the bundles:
+As an example, the figure below shows the dependency graph over four bundles, along with two worksheets, which contain both text and pointers to the bundles:
 <img src="https://github.com/codalab/codalab-worksheets/wiki/images/worksheets-schema.png" />